Pierre Leguillon: The Museum of Mistakes

-In 2013, Leguillon established the The Museum of Mistakes in Brussels, an institution dedicated to challenging art-historical norms and dismantling traditional museological structures.
+In 2013, Leguillon established The Museum of Mistakes in Brussels, an institution dedicated to challenging art-historical norms and dismantling traditional museological structures.
 A collection of seemingly disparate ephemera, including postcards, posters, magazines, and everyday objects, stored in his kitchen cabinet, the museum deconstructs the idea of modernist progression and includes a shop and a rotating set of guides, reinforcing its anti-market stance.

 His 2019 exhibition Learning from Looking at the Fondation Pernod Ricard in Paris featured a work created with Kyozo Shimogawa, a Japanese master of the Kasuri weaving technique, Merida, a painting sold by the meter.
 It employs natural fibers and pigments while incorporating Jacquard looms motorized by Toyota, and adapted to the dimensions of kimono fabric strips.
 Through this collaboration, Leguillon continues to explore the intersections of tradition and modernity, as well as the transmission of artistic techniques across cultures.

 In 2025, Leguillon presented Erratum Musical at the Manoir de la Ville de Martigny, a museum-like exhibition exploring art and music through the concept of error.